neosaurrrus/blog-entries/53 - SQL.md

 ## Left Outer Join

-Now LEFT OUTER JOIN returns ALL rowers from the first or first table regardless if they meet the condition.
+Now LEFT OUTER JOIN returns ALL rows from the first or first table regardless if they meet the condition.
 Anythign missed will get NULL or empty values.

 Here is the basic syntax: